top of page

 • Develop an expanded knowledge about Relay’s mission and purpose

-• Conduct community engagement for Relay events
+• Conduct community engagement with Relay or Partners of Relay

 • Work with diverse populations and provide tips on being a successful student.